mvolkmann/angularjs-labs/collectbook/README.txt

-To run the tests in this directory
+To run the tests in this directory:
 - open a new terminal
 - cd to this directory
 - node server.js
 - open a new terminal
 - cd to this directory
 - protractor protractor-conf-js
+  or
+  grunt protractor